 If you are disabled in a way that requires special parking considerations, you may be eligible for a disabled parking placard or license plates, or, if you are a disabled veteran, you may apply for a disabled veterans license plate.

-Take the completed form to your local county treasurer's office to receive your placard or plates.
+You'll need to take the completed form to your local Kansas county treasurer's office to receive your placard or plates.

 Disabled parking permits are issued for both temporary and permanent disabling conditions.
-The same form is used; the designation of temporary or permanent is to be made by your health practitioner.
-Temporary placards are valid for a maximum of six months.
+The same application form as above is used; the designation of temporary or permanent is to be made by your health practitioner.
+Temporary placards are valid for a maximum of 6 months.

 The red temporary placards are recognized in all states and in most countries and territories.
 Call ahead to the appropriate U.S. embassy if you're traveling out of the country and prefer solid confirmation.

-There is no fee for a disabled parking placard.
-If you choose to receive a set of disabled license plates, there is a $.50 fee.
-If you qualify, the Kansas DMV might issue both one hanging placard and one set of disabled license plates, or hanging placards.
-Disability license plates are not issued for temporary disabilities.
+You do not need to pay for disabled parking placards.
+However, if you choose to receive a set of disabled license plates, there is a $.50 fee.
+If you qualify, the Kansas Department of Revenue might issue both a hanging placard and a set of disabled license plates, or just hanging placards.
+Kansas disability license plates are not issued for temporary disabilities.

 Disabled parking license plates are issued to Kansas drivers who have a permanent disability.
 You must submit a completed Certification of Disability for Disabled Parking Placard and/or Plate (Form TR-159), making sure to check the proper place as indicated for disabled license plates.
 The fee for disabled license plates is $.50.

 To apply for disabled veterans license plates, you will need to submit a completed Application for Disabled Veterans License Plate (Form TR-103).
 As long as you have been certified with a 50% disability from a branch of the U.S. Armed Forces, you are eligible for these plates.